 This is how animated augmented reality models are created with Unity-Vuforia package.
 For those willing to try it out and examine closer, let’s make some files public – you can download the AR APK of our demo.
 We can use such 3D models for Android apps, where users point active webcam to a marker and see the animations.

-What is fascinating here is, as you may see from this tutorial, we may build augmented reality models and create simple AR apps with no script.
+What is fascinating here, as you may see from this tutorial, we may build augmented reality models and create simple AR apps with no script.
 And we’ve built this demo animation with our team of designers in 1.5 hours!
 They also assure that this is just ‘a tip of an iceberg’ of Vuforia and Unity possibilities.

 Also, you can see a good example of AR app based on our example by Al bee:

-If you have ideas on augmented reality projects, want to discuss it with our team or have any questions concerning ar mobile app, don’t hesitate to contact us.
+If you have ideas on augmented reality projects, want to discuss it with our team or have any questions concerning AR mobile app, don’t hesitate to contact us.

 Let's get in touch